-If you have come to Withdrawal-Ease and are reading this post, I have to assume that for a variety of reasons, you are interested in trying a home detox.
-I have done every single one of these detox methods and personally think that a home detox is the best way to go but this is a very personal decision and depends on a bunch of different factors:
+If you have come to Withdrawal Ease and are reading this post, I have to assume that for a variety of reasons you are interested in trying a home detox.
+I have done every single one of these detox methods and personally think that a home detox is the best way to go.
+But this is a very personal decision and what you decide depends on a variety of factors:

 —Comfort of detox

 Whatever you choose, it really comes down to what gives you the best chance to recover based on your circumstances.
 I’m not going to debate the merits of one vs. the other here.
 Each day, thousands of people commit to quitting opiates and many do not have the time or resources to participate in a medical detox or rehab.
 If you simply need to get through your detox and withdrawal in the most comfortable way possible, I think that detoxing at home makes a lot of sense.
 Opiate withdrawal is not considered life threatening and if you go to an emergency room for opiate withdrawal symptoms they will observe you, give you some Benzos and send you on your way with a big, fat bill.
 And NO, they will not give you a straight IV push of Dilaudid or Verset (opiates that are industrial strength and used in hospitals).